cyberblast/WebServer/readme.md

 ```js
 server.stop();
 ```
-More examples can be found in the './test' directory
+More examples can be found in the './test' directory of the repository.

 ## Configuration